-The presentation of the QC35 sways to the functional, straight to the point approach to things when compared to B&O’s H8.
-One will be greeted with a hard carrying case containing the pair of headphone themselves by a simple pull and lift.
+The presentation of the QC35 sways to function, straight to the point approach being compared to Bang & Olufsen H8.
+One will be greeted with a hard carrying case containing the pair of headphones themselves with a simple pull and lift.

-This pair of Bose was treated like every wireless headphone that come about where its battery is fed to its fullest having music fed (for that break-in effect) through them before any testing is conducted.
+This pair of Bose was treated like every wireless headphone that comes about where its battery is fed to its fullest having music played (for that break-in effect) through them before any testing is conducted.

 wire and wireless

 20 hours of battery life

 " Going wireless is somewhat a form